 Apart from exercise, yoga, dietary and lifestyle changes, there is one more technique that can help you balance the functioning of thyroid gland and that is acupressure.
 When you stimulate the thyroid acupressure points, you take a step to enable the healing energy (Qi or Chi) to move through your thyroid gland restoring its homeostatic mechanisms.
 Easily explained, a homeostatic mechanism is balancing mechanism.
 Thus, through acupressure, you can balance both hyperthyroid and hypothyroid conditions but it will take good practicing to do so.

 How to do acupressure to attain balance in thyroid functioning

-You should stimulate the thyroid acupressure points situated in your neck, base of your throat, and chest everyday.
-The best point for healing thyroid disorders are located just near the thyroid gland.
+You should stimulate the thyroid acupressure points situated in your neck, base of your throat, and chest every day.
+The best point for healing thyroid disorders is located just near the thyroid gland.